 What Once Upon a Time in Hollywood Adds (& Changes)

-By and large, it seems that Once Upon a Time in Hollywood is less about the Manson family and their crimes and more focused on that heady period in Hollywood history when the old studio system died off in favor of hot young auteurs and their radical politics.
+By and large, Once Upon a Time in Hollywood is less about the Manson family and their crimes and more focused on that heady period in Hollywood history when the old studio system died off in favor of hot young auteurs and their radical politics.
 Tate, Polanski, the Manson family, and various other celebrities are featured in the vast ensemble, but the story’s main players are fictional: the TV actor Rick Dalton (played by Leonardo DiCaprio) and his stunt double Cliff Booth (played by Brad Pitt).

-Dalton is TV star on a once popular Western series called Bounty Law, but his attempt to transition to film has not gone well after the genre's popularity has begun to wane with the end of the decade.
+Dalton is a TV star on a once popular Western series called Bounty Law, but his attempt to transition to film has not gone well after the genre's popularity has begun to wane with the end of the decade.
 While this character is fictional, he is heavily inspired by Burt Reynolds, who was originally cast in Once Upon a Time in Hollywood as George Spahn before his death (the role was taken over by Bruce Dern).
 Reynolds' long-time collaborator and stuntman Hal Needham, who worked with him on Smokey and the Bandit, is a major influence for the character of Cliff Booth.
 Tarantino was such a fan of Needham's work that, when he was given a Governors Award by The Academy, Tarantino provided the introduction.

 In the film, Dalton gets hired for a Western TV series called Lancer, which was a real show that ran from 1968 to 1970.
 Actor-director Sam Wanamaker was attached to the show.
 He is perhaps best known as one of the leading figures behind the restoration of the Globe Theatre in London.
 In Once Upon a Time in Hollywood, he is played by Nicholas Hammond, the original Peter Parker from The Amazing Spider-Man and one of the Von Trapp children from The Sound of Music.
 Other Lancer stars featured in Once Upon a Time in Hollywood include James Stacy (played by Timothy Olyphant) and Wayne Maunder (played by the late Luke Perry).